faleW/CS4186-Instance-Search/README.md

 ![GitHub Logo](/sift_ssim_result.png)

 ## Short Review
 1. SIFT is too slow for matching.
-It should combine with Bag of Word to use.
+It should combine with Bag of Word.